subashini7/prasanna_web/content/index.mdx

 Computing systems are evolving into a new species that can perceive, predict, reason and decide.
 Such systems are transforming every industry built with human ingenuity.

-Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building an autonomous dishwasher that loads, cleans & puts away dishes.
-So your team can enjoy real dishes while saving time & conserving resources.
+Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building an autonomous robot dishwasher that can load, clean & put away dishes.
+So your team can enjoy real dishes, save time & help our planet.

 Prasanna is an engineer, architect and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.